-Today is the 9th annual Home Movie Day.
-This celebration was started in 2002 by a group of film archivists concerned about what would happen to all the home movies shot on film during the 20th century.
+Today is Home Movie Day 2011.
+This celebration of home movies was started in 2002 by a group of film archivists concerned about what would happen to all the home movies shot on film during the 20th century.
 They knew many people have boxes full of family memories that they’ve never seen for lack of a projector, or out of fear that the films were too fragile to be viewed.

 They also knew that many people were having their amateur films transferred to videotape or DVD, with the mistaken idea that their new digital copies would last forever and the “obsolete” films could be discarded.
 Original films (and the equipment required to view them) can long outlast any version on VHS tape, DVDs, or other digital media.
 Not only that, but contrary to the stereotype of the faded, scratched, and shaky home movie image, the original films are often carefully shot in beautiful, vibrant color—which may not be captured in a lower-resolution video transfer.